Our show

 Our host, Brian Southwell

 Brian’s research appears in journal articles, chapters, and books on topics ranging from public understanding of emerging infectious diseases to modeling human memory.
 His co-edited book, Misinformation and Mass Audiences, addresses the challenges of inaccuracy in the public sphere and he often talks publicly about our information landscape.
 Previously, he co-edited Innovations in Home Energy Use: A Sourcebook for Behavior Change and wrote Social Networks and Popular Understanding of Science and Health.
+He and collaborators also have published a book based on the show called Measuring Everyday Life.
 Brian spent roughly a decade teaching at the University of Minnesota and earned degrees at the University of Virginia and University of Pennsylvania.
 He grew up in New York, which you can still detect in his candor.

 Our current team